Persecution of Jews: Early modern period

 In the Zaydi imamate of Yemen, Jews were singled out for discrimination in the 17th century, which culminated in the general expulsion of all Jews from places in Yemen to the arid coastal plain of Tihamah, and which became known as the Mawza Exile.

-In Yemen, Jews were forced to carry away dead animals and clean the public latrines on Saturdays.
-This corvée, decreed in 1806, remained enforced until the Jewish people left for Israel in the late 1940s and early 1950's.
-Jews and other non muslims in Morocco and Yemen had to extract the brains and salt the decapitated heads of the condemned which they then exposed upon the walls of the town in.
-Louis Franck, physician to the Bey of Tunis reports:
+Late modern period

+Muslim world

-The Damascus affair occurred in 1840 when a French monk and his servant disappeared in Damascus.
+The Damascus affair occurred in 1840 when an Italian monk and his servant disappeared in Damascus.
 Immediately following, a charge of ritual murder was brought against a large number of Jews in the city including children who were tortured.
 The consuls of the United Kingdom, France and Germany as well as Ottoman authorities, Christians, Muslims and Jews all played a great role in this affair.

 There was a massacre of Jews in Baghdad in 1828.
 There was another massacre in Barfurush in 1867.

+In early 1892, a pogrom started against the Jewish residents of Zakho, a city in Iraqi Kurdistan.
+During the pogrom, seven Jews were killed, homes and synagogues were burned, and many members of the Jewish community were imprisoned, tortured, and subjected to heavy taxation.

 In 1839, in the eastern Persian city of Meshed, a mob burst into the Jewish Quarter, burned the synagogue, and destroyed the Torah scrolls.
 This is known as the Allahdad incident.
 Between 30 and 40 people were killed, and it was only by forcible conversion that a large-scale massacre was averted.

 In Palestine there were riots and pogroms against Jews in 1920 and 1921.
 Tensions over the Western Wall in Jerusalem led to the 1929 Palestine riots, whose main victims were the ancient Jewish community at Hebron.

-In 1941, following Rashid Ali's pro-Axis coup, riots known as the Farhud broke out in Baghdad in which approximately 180 Jews were killed and about 240 were wounded, 586 Jewish-owned businesses were looted and 99 Jewish houses were destroyed.
+In 1941, following Rashid Ali's pro-Axis coup, riots known as the Farhud broke out in Baghdad, during which approximately 180 Jews were killed, about 240 were wounded, 586 Jewish-owned businesses were looted, and 99 Jewish houses were destroyed.